kdaily/UISO_code/README.md

-Supplementary Code for *"The UISO Cell Line is Not Representative of Merkel Cell Carcinoma"*
+Code for *"The UISO Cell Line is Not Representative of Merkel Cell Carcinoma"*
 ========================================================

-This repository contains all of the code necessary to analyze and produce figures for the publication.
+This repository contains all of the code necessary to run data analysis and produce figures for the publication.

 R 3.0 or better is required.